yeonupark/socketing-iOS/README.md

 ---
 ### 📝 Description
 - This project is built upon [everyone-falls-asleep](https://github.com/everyone-falls-asleep)
-- The original project provides a web-based real-time ticketing program, and this app extends its functionality to a mobile platform using Swift and UIKit.
+- The original project provides a web-based real-time ticketing program, and this app extends its functionality to iOS platform using Swift and UIKit.
 ---
 ### 🎥 Demo